Pinterest Pixel

 John Michaloudis

-In this article, I’ll walk you through the basics of basis points and how you can quickly convert percentages to basis points using Basis Point Calculator in Excel.
+In this article, we will understand the basics of basis points and how to convert percentages to basis points in Excel.

 Introduction to Basis Points